murthy1811/milestone-project-1/README.md

 A deployed link to the website can be found [here](https://murthy1811.github.io/Milestone-project-1/).

-Preview of the site is found here
+Preview of the site is found [here](https://github.com/murthy1811/Milestone-project-1/blob/master/assets/images/snapshots/landing-page.JPG).